monsoonmaelstrom/book2/book2.md

 I wait for her to nod, and then wait until I feel Alex’s power wrap around her before I take her hands in mine.
 I close my eyes, and instead of falling backward into myself, like I normally would, I focus on falling inward to the spot where her hands are resting against mine.

 From here, I begin the first tentative steps of binding her to me, and send my power questing into her, along where I think her energy meridians should be.
-And I feel them, but instead of being like paths or grooves throughout her body, they feel like faint cracks.
+And I feel them.
+Kind of.
+But instead of being like paths or grooves throughout her body, they feel like faint hairline cracks.
 But at least there’s something there to work with.
-I won’t have to burn them into her from nothing, which might make it hurt a little less, but probably not much.
-I start pulling power into myself and sending it through my hands into hers, using it to burn the cracks into deep channels, and it feels a lot like burning patterns into wood, only instead of wood, it’s the being of another person.
+I won’t have to burn them into her from nothing, which might make it hurt a little less.
+Probably not much, though.
+I start pulling power into myself and sending it through my hands into hers, using it to burn the cracks into channels, and it feels a lot like burning patterns into wood, only instead of wood, it’s the being of another person.
+I try to make them similar to what I think exists in Gavin and Henry—not as deep or as wide as what I think they’re like in the rest of us.

 I know if Alex wasn’t holding her locked in place, she would be screaming and thrashing in pain right now.
 But I keep going.
 I told her this is what it would be like, and still she asked for it, so I keep going.

 I don’t know how long it’s been, or how much longer it’s going to take.
 I just keep pulling power into myself and using it to burn through her.
 I feel my own skin growing hot where our hands meet, but I ignore it and continue working.
 A part of me is distantly aware that Lisette has lost consciousness—which is probably a mercy—though Alex still holds her in place, but I’m nowhere near done.